-TODAY: TAKE A GOOD LONG AEROBIC WALK.
+TODAY: TAKE AN EVENING WALK.

 Walking is good for your heart beat.
 It helps keep it beating!
 Studies ahow that mortality rates among retired men who walk less than one mile per day were nearly twice that among those who walked more than two miles per day.
 The health benefits and weight loss that comes from walking outweigh… you.